-This product provided poor efficacy on Sri Lankan weevil in a single trial.
+This product provided poor efficacy on Sri Lankan weevil in a trial and Japanese beetle in two trials.

 BAS 320i (metaflumizone)

 Metaflumizone exhibited excellent efficacy for black vine weevil adults, Japanese beetle adults, and viburnum leaf beetle.
 There was virtually no impact on Asian ambrosia beetle infesting mimosa bolts.
 Excellent efficacy was achieved with black vine weevil larvae.
 Promising efficacy on oriental beetle larvae was observed in one test.